-YS1.3 Where the works are carried out in Queensland
+YS1.3 Where the service is carried out in Queensland

-- an application for payment is submitted not more than one week before the assessment day, - an application for payment is a payment claim, - the date for making an application for payment is the reference date, - the Client's communication to the Contractor informing it of an error in the assessment of the amount due is a payment schedule, - the final reference date is the earlier of - four weeks after the Client issues the Defects Certificate and - thirteen weeks after termination - if the contract is a commercial building contract, the first sentence of clause 51.1 is deleted and replaced by - a payment is made within two weeks after the assessment day - if a notice to terminate the Contractor's obligation to Provide the Works is issued, the Contractor may submit an application for payment on and from the issue of the notice, and the date the submission is made is an assessment day.
+- an application for payment is submitted not more than one week before the assessment day, - an application for payment is a payment claim, - the date for making an application for payment is the reference date, - the final reference date is the earlier of - four weeks after the defects date and - thirteen weeks after termination - the Client's communication to the Consultant informing it of an error in the assessment of the amount due is a payment schedule. - a payment is made within two weeks after the assessment day - if a notice to terminate the Consultant's obligation to Provide the Service is issued, the Consultant may submit an application for payment on and from the issue of the notice, and the date the submission is made is an assessment day.